ghostserverd/mediaserver-docker/README.md

     - Click `Ok`
     - Click the green ✔️that is now visible
     - Click the `+` sign
-- There are many other configuration options for `Sonarr` that are not covered here. `Sonarr`'s webpage is [here](https://sonarr.tv/)
+- There are many other configuration options for `sonarr` that are not covered here. `sonarr`'s webpage is [here](https://sonarr.tv/)

 ## Configure Radarr
 `<server-ip>:7878`

-`Radarr` should be configurable the same as any other installation of it.
-Feel free to skip these steps if you know how to configure `Radarr` already.
+`radarr` should be configurable the same as any other installation of it.
+Feel free to skip these steps if you know how to configure `radarr` already.
 Do make sure that your download path is set to `/data/completed/movies` as that is the directory that the container has permissions to.

 Step-by-step for those who need it